AlibabaResearch/DAMO-ConvAI/dial-start/readme.md

 # DialSTART
-This respository contains the code and data for our paper Unsupervised Dialogue Topic Segmentation with Topic-aware Utterance Representation ([DialSTART](http://arxiv.org/abs/2305.02747))
+This repository contains the code and data for our paper Unsupervised Dialogue Topic Segmentation with Topic-aware Utterance Representation ([DialSTART](http://arxiv.org/abs/2305.02747))

 ## Installation